automationtesterag/notes/maven/maven-notes.md

 You can also pass various options and goals to Maven to customize the build process, such as skipping tests, building with specific profiles, or running individual plugins.

 The Maven life cycle provides a standard and consistent way to build, package, and deploy projects, making it easier to manage and maintain software projects, especially in complex or team-based development environments.

+To test the phases of the Maven life cycle, run the following commands in the maven-life-cycle-demo directory:

+`mvn validate`: This will validate the project structure.

+`mvn compile`: This will compile the Java source code.

+`mvn test`: This will run the unit tests.

+`mvn package`: This will package the compiled code into a JAR file.

+`mvn integration-test`: This will run the integration tests (if you have any).

+`mvn verify`: This will verify the package meets quality criteria.

+`mvn install`: This will install the package into your local Maven repository.

+`mvn deploy`: This will deploy the package to a remote repository (you may need to configure a remote repository in your pom.xml for this to work).